 News Selection – Globalisation

-Recent international news and analysis chosen to illustrate and update Tread Softly briefings on Globalisation.
+Recent news chosen to illustrate and update Tread Softly briefings on Globalisation.

 Update on the world’s first global migration agreement

 12/6/2018: The Global Compact for Safe, Orderly and Regular Migration will enter its final round of negotiations in July.
 An insider to the negotiations expresses confidence that there will be a successful conclusion.